Florida Legislature passes bill that limits how schools and workplaces teach about race and identity

 At a speech in late February before the Federalist Society, DeSantis said his chief goal was to “defund” the consultants who work with universities and employers to offer diversity trainings.
 He also accused corporations of shoving divisive trainings “down peoples’ throats.”

 “My goal would be, when they think of the ‘free state,’” DeSantis said.
-“But I also want Florida to be known as a brick wall against all thinks WOKE.
-This is where Woke goes to die.”
+“But I also want Florida to be known as a brick wall against all things ‘woke.’
+This is where ‘woke’ goes to die.”